Isostasy with Love: I Elastic equilibrium: Isostatic ratios if three incompressible homogeneous layers

+In the matrix representation, the composition of two LFTs is given by the product of the associated matrices.
+Isostatic ratios are LFTs in three different ways: of the loading ratio, of their isostatic family parameter, and of other isostatic ratios via the isostatic relations.

-{G.\arabic{equation}} Consider an incompressible body with three homogeneous layers.
-The ZDI topographic ratio, given by Eq.~(\ref{TopoRatioZDI}), is a linear fractional transform of $\alpha$ (see Eq.~(\ref{LFT})).
-The shape ratio and compensation factor are related to this formula by the $S_n$-$T_n$ and $F_n$-$T_n$ relations (Eqs.~(\ref{TnSnRelation}) and (\ref{TnFnRelation})).
-Since these relations, as well as Eq.~(\ref{TopoRatioZDI}), are linear fractional transformations, they can be composed through the product of their associated matrices (Eq.~(\ref{LFT}))).
-The MSI isostatic ratios are obtained by considering $\alpha_{\rm MSI}$ as a linear fractional transformation of $\beta$ (Eq.~(\ref{alphaMSI})).
+Consider an incompressible body with three homogeneous layers.
+The ZDI topographic ratio, given by Eq.~(\ref{TopoRatioZDI}), is a LFT of $\alpha$.
+The shape ratio and compensation factor are related to this formula by the $S_n-T_n$ and $F_n-T_n$ relations (Eqs.~(\ref{TnSnRelation}) and (\ref{TnFnRelation})).
+Since these relations, as well as Eq.~(\ref{TopoRatioZDI}), are LFTs, they can be composed through the product of their associated matrices.
+The MSI isostatic ratios are obtained by considering $\alpha_{\rm MSI}$ as a LFT of $\beta$ (Eq.~(\ref{alphaMSI})).
 In the following, $(a,b,c,d)$ are the parameters defined in Table \ref{TableCoeff} in terms of the interior structure and of the harmonic degree $n$.
 The dependence of $P_n$, $Q_n$, and $Q'_n$ on $x$ is implicit.

 The ZDI shape ratio results from the composition of $S_n=LFT(\gamma_oT_n)$ with $T_n=T_n^{\rm ZDI}=LFT(\alpha)$:

 The ZDI compensation factor results from the composition of $\xi_{sn}F_n=LFT(\gamma_oT_n)$ with $T_n=T_n^{\rm ZDI}=LFT(\alpha)$: